jjfrancois/francoislab/team/index.md

 ## Team

 We are excited to build a collaborative, supportive research group at Boise State University.
 We welcome motivated undergraduate and graduate students from engineering and biomedical related fields who are interested in joining the lab.
-If you're interested in working with us, please send Dr. François an email along with your C.V. and a brief statement of research interests to joshuafrancois@boisestate.edu.
+If you're interested in working with us, please send Dr. François an email along with your C.V. and a brief statement of research interests to JoshuaFrancois@boisestate.edu.

 {% include section.html %}